What You Need to Apply

 The Lauder Institute is committed to supporting candidates who are admitted to the Lauder Institute.
 In fact, nearly all of our students receive some kind of financial support for the graduate degree in International Studies.
 Financial support for the Lauder Program comes in the form of fellowships (not loans).
 Please visit our website for more information on Lauder fellowships, tuition and financial aid.

-Lauder applicants and admitted students in the Arabic, Chinese, Hindi, and Japanese concentrations may also apply for the University of Pennsylvania’s Foreign Language and Area Studies (FLAS) Fellowships program.
+Lauder applicants and admitted students in the Arabic and Hindi language concentrations may also apply for the University of Pennsylvania’s Foreign Language and Area Studies (FLAS) Fellowships program.

 Interviews for the MBA program are offered by invitation only.
 If you have been invited to interview, then you will participate in the Wharton MBA Team Based Discussion (TBD).
 Visit the Interview Process for more details and tips.